-On June 7, 2019, Azucarera del Guadalfeo, S.A. and Mr. Joaquín Francisco Martín Montero filed a notice for arbitration with the Permanent Court of Arbitration under the Agreement on the Reciprocal Protection and Promotion of Investments ("APPRI"), entered into by the Republic and Spain, alleging a violation of the Republic's obligations under the APPRI.
+On June 7, 2019, Azucarera del Guadalfeo, S.A. and Mr. Joaquín Francisco Martín Montero filed a notice for arbitration with the Permanent Court of Arbitration under the APPRI), entered into by the Republic and Spain, alleging a violation of the Republic's obligations under the APPRI.
 Plaintiffs are seeking an award of US\$46.8 million for damages.
 As of the date of this offering memorandum, the proceeding is still pending.